Chronic Care Management in Illinois.

 CCM in Illinois questions.

-IL Medicaid provides full supplementary coverage for CCM services.
+IL Medicaid provides partial supplementary coverage for CCM services.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-IL Medicaid provides full supplementary coverage.
+IL Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Illinois has approximately 2.0M residents aged 65+ (16.1% of the population), with +14% by 2035 projected growth.
 Chicago metropolitan area has dense senior population.
 Significant rural coverage gaps addressed by telehealth.
 BIPA creates unique compliance considerations for biometric monitoring.